geshan/nodejs-posgresql/README.md

 # nodejs-posgresql

 A demo Quotes REST API using Node.js and PostgreSQL.
-Built with Express Js.
+Built with Express Js for this [Node.js PostgreSQL tutorial](https://geshan.com.np/blog/2021/01/nodejs-postgresql-tutorial/).

 ## Deploy with Heroku